kavindu26589/weatherprediction/README.md

 # 🌦️ Weather Prediction Project

-Welcome to the **WeatherSL ML RandomForest** repository!
+Welcome to the **Weather Prediction** repository!
 This project leverages machine learning to analyze and predict weather patterns using a Random Forest algorithm.

 ---